 - Persistent cough

 Early detection is key to attempt to treat cancers and it is important to keep up with any necessary screening and always bring up any concerns to your physician immediately.

 What is CBGA?

 Colon cancer is the third most common cancer diagnosis and the fourth leading cause of cancer related mortality worldwide.
 A 2013 study examined CBGA’s effect on colon cancer cells.
 A cannabis fraction containing high amounts of CBGA was reported to have cytotoxic activity against colon cancer cells, induced cell cycle arrest, apoptotic cell death, and distinct gene expression.
-(1)
+(Nallathambi, et al., 2018)

-In 2017 Scott further examined cannabinoids effects on cancer cell lines finding when combined they have a synergistic effect allowing for lower and more therapeutic doses.
+In 2017, Scott further examined cannabinoids effects on cancer cell lines finding when combined they have a synergistic effect allowing for lower and more therapeutic doses.
 The study supports the possibility that mixing cannabinoids could result in a product for anti-cancer effects.
-(3)
+(Scott, et al,.
+2017)

 Essentia Scientific and CBGA